 Involve your teen with as much of the party planning as possible.
 After all, it's their big day, so you'll want to center the event around their interests and accomplishments.
 The first thing you'll want to do is decide with your graduate what type of party they'd like.
 Some options include hosting a catered restaurant affair, a casual backyard barbecue, or a smaller dinner gathering with close friends and family.

-This can be harder than you think since Mother's Day and Memorial Day occur around the same time as most high school graduations.
-Your teen's friends will also likely be throwing parties of their own so you'll need to make sure your party times do not conflict.
+Setting a date for your graduation party can difficult since Mother's Day and Memorial Day occur around the same time as most high school graduations.
+Your teen's close friends will also likely be throwing celebrations of their own, so you'll need to make sure your party times do not conflict.
 If you're going to host the party in a hall, park, or restaurant, reserve the spot well in advance as the weekends surrounding graduation will be in high demand.

 Choose a Theme

 While the overall theme will be the graduation, adding some more festive, personal touches will help to pull the aesthetics of your party together.
-A theme for a graduation party can be as simple as the school colors or as detailed as the graduate's college major.
+A theme for a graduation party can be as simple as the school colors or as specific as the graduate's college major.
 You can also highlight the graduate's interests—for example, if your teen played saxophone in the marching band, you could include some inflatable instruments for guests to play with on the dance floor.

 Decide on the Menu

-Don't feel like you have to do everything.
-If your teen has a lot of demands or requests, make sure she helps you with the planning and preparation.
-Get other friends and family to help out as well so you don't have to do anything.
-You'll want to make sure you have an opportunity to enjoy your teen's party.
+Don't feel like you have to do everything—if your teen has a lot of demands or requests, insist that they help with the preparation.
+Asking for help with tasks like set-up and clean-up from a few close friends can make a huge difference, and will give you more of an opportunity to enjoy your teen's party.

-- Place the name of a teacher on a sticky label.
+- Teacher Guessing Game: Place the name of a teacher on a sticky label.
 When a guest comes in, stick it on their back.
-They have to ask other guests yes-or-no questions about the teacher and guess who it is by the end of the night.
+Then invite them to ask other partygoers yes-or-no questions about the teacher so they can guess who it is.